-School Attendance/Health Assessment Guidelines (updated August 18, 2021):
+School Attendance/Health Assessment Guidelines

 At Nantucket Public Schools, we are a community of learners where participation is an important part of every program and in which we are all affected when someone is absent.
 Students who are absent miss in-depth explanations and instruction, as well as important discussions and exchange of various ideas.
-The Department of Elementary and Secondary Education is strongly suggesting that districts implement robust COVID-19 in-school testing protocols to allow for students and staff who are presenting symptoms of COVID-19 or may have been exposed to COVID-19 as a close contact.
-Nantucket Public Schools is investigating the possibility of adopting these testing protocols in the fall in order to ensure that students and staff can remain in school in person safely.